 Do French Bulldogs Love Their Owners?

-If you’ve ever owned a dog before, you probably wouldn’t have a hard time agreeing that your dog loved you just based off of their behaviors.
+If you’ve ever owned a dog before, you probably wouldn’t have a hard time agreeing that your dog loved you just based on their behaviors.

 And if behaviors are tell-all, then French Bulldogs love their owners.
 They are cuddly, affectionate, playful, and love to give kisses – all telltale signs that they love you.